What is a high resolution image?

 Just because an image is very large in pixel dimension and high resolution it doesn't mean it is appropriate for printing.
-If you take a photo with high megapixel camera and you do something wrong while taking a photo, you are going to end up with a blurry or poor quality photo that may not print well at any size.
+If you take a photo with high megapixel camera and

 To create the right size image image for printing:

 To create an image that will be good enough size/quality for printing (example 300 ppi), multiply the size you want your new image to print by 300 ppi.
 For example if you want a 6.5 print size, multiply 6.5 x 300 = 1950 pixels, You need to create an image that is no smaller than 1950 pixels wide.
 A good habit is to always start a little larger than you need (Keep in mind very large files are hard to work with and slow to transfer), you can always reduce to the size needed - you cannot enlarge without losing quality.